writingindy/writingindy/README.md

 ***

 :hammer: I'm currently working on \:
-* working through the Foundations of Astronomical Data Science module (from Data Carpentry) 🌌
+* reading "Tidy Modeling with R" :broom:
-* reading the book "SQL for Data Scientists" :blue_book:
+* reading "SQL for Data Scientists" :blue_book:
 * finishing up a pet project on Analyzing Letterboxd User Movie Preferences

 <!--
+Daft currently working on:
+* working through the Foundations of Astronomical Data Science module (from Data Carpentry) 🌌

 **writingindy/writingindy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: